Innovative Alternatives for the treatment of sciatic pain

 The treatment of sciatic pain has evolved in recent years with the development of new regenerative and intradiscal techniques.
 These options seek not only to relieve pain, but also to promote the regeneration of the affected tissues and prevent the progression of disc damage.

-Regenerative Medicine in the Treatment of Sciatic Pain
+Regenerative medicine in the treatment of sciatic pain

 In recent years, regenerative medicine has emerged as a promising alternative in the treatment of low back and radicular pain.
 Among the most widely used options are:

-- Mesenchymal Stem Cells: Promote intervertebral disc repair and reduce inflammation.
+- Mesenchymal stem cells: Promote intervertebral disc repair and reduce inflammation.

 Epidural application of these treatments has the potential to reduce inflammation and improve nerve and disc tissue regeneration, although long-term studies are still required to determine their ultimate effectiveness.